Simulation-Software-Engineering/Lecture-Material/05_testing_and_ci/github_actions_demo.md

             - `style`, `build`, `test`
         - Click on "Create" at bottom of page.
     - Create a new branch `break-code`.
-    - Edit `operations.py`, break a code, commit it and push it to the repository.
-Check the failing test.
+    - Edit `operations.py`, break the code, commit it and push it to the branch.
+Afterwards open a new PR and inspect the failing test.
+We are also not able to merge the changes as the "Merge" button should be inactive.

 ## 2. Extend Action to Have Several Dependent Jobs